elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - Who's calling me ?
 I listen.
 I do not listen.
-- {:.pr} There is in my head a river of mud of bleak of green and troubled things of dead birds, yellow bellies,
+- {:.pr} There is in my head a river of mud of bleak of green and troubled things
+- of dead birds, yellow bellies
 - crisscrossed miaowings, squirts very close to the gag
 - my convulsed years painted on fire
 - revolving plaques of swamps, craters, raped girls